oddjobz/make_me_static/README.md

 * If no changes are detected on the site, will the Git repository see a commit or PR?
   * No. If it does, then the plugin thinks something changed.

-* The label next to my profile says "Penging", what does that mean?
+* The label next to my profile says "Pending", what does that mean?
   * It means the plugin thinks "something" has changed on the site.
 It watches for changes to posts, pages, comments, images, plugin updates etc. It might be the change doesn't affect your site so a sync will have no effect - but it has no way of know that until you actually do a sync.